isMandyCoding/Learn-to-code-javascript/README.md

 - `8 > 2` | output: true

 #### Strings:
+Strings can be a collection of letters, symbols and/or numbers.
+They are made by surrounding the content with quotation marks.

 `"Hello, World."`
+`"CrAzy Random String 987879896jvdjvda &&(&(@*(*"`

 #### Booleans:
 You can think of Booleans as yes(true) and no(false)